clartaq/cwiki/resources/private/md/About_Backup_and_Restore.md

 If you would prefer additional safety, you can copy the saved file to a different location, perhaps off-site​.

 The [[restore|Restore]] link will let you choose among any saved zip files in the `backups` directory and retrieve any pages stored therein.
 The saved pages will overwrite any pages in the database with the same name.

+**<span style="color:red">WARNING</span>** Images are not included in backups.
+If they are stored externally and are loaded into a page you should be ok.
+If they are stored on your system, things will not work if they get deleted or you run the program from a different location.

 **Note** that any pages that exist in the current database, but are not present in the backup, will not be overwritten.
 (This will be an option in the future.